School Psychology Program Information

 Programs Offered and Program Approvals

-• Specialist level, NASP Approved/Accredited (full)
+• Specialist level, NASP Approved/Accredited (conditional)

 Graduation Credit Hours: 60